Reducing our fleet emissions will help us achieve our Climate Emergency targets.

 - Vehicles with dedicated cab heaters to allow staff to keep warm without idling

-We have a contract with the Co-operative Auto Network to maintain a pool of vehicles near City Hall.
+We have a contract with Modo to maintain a pool of vehicles near City Hall.
 During the day, the shared vehicles are available to City staff, reducing the cost of the City owning and maintaining fleet vehicles.
 During off hours, most of the cars are available to the public, boosting the growth of this green alternative to car ownership.

-The Equipment Services Branch now recycles 150 tonnes of scrap metal a year, recycles oil and vehicle batteries, and has dedicated multi-stream garbage systems to allow for in-depth waste diversion.
+The Fleet and Manufacturing Services Branch now recycles 150 tonnes of scrap metal a year, recycles oil and vehicle batteries, and has dedicated multi-stream garbage systems to allow for in-depth waste diversion.

 Our fleet is managed centrally.
 This allows us to: